Pennsylvania Car Insurance

 If you have an auto insurance policy in Pennsylvania, you have the option to carry either Full Tort or Limited Tort.
 Limited Tort limits your ability to sue other drivers for your pain and suffering if you are injured in an accident.
 If you would like to carry Limited Tort, you will need to sign and return a form to GEICO.
 It is very important to speak with a GEICO insurance expert to determine the tort option that is best for you.

 Pennsylvania Teen Driving Laws

-PA teen driving laws allow teens to apply for a learner’s permit at age 16, and receive a restricted driver’s license after six months of driving.
-Within that time, the teen must have at least 65 hours of supervised driving time, including 10 hours at night, and five hours of driving in inclement weather.
+PA teen driving laws allow teens to apply for a learner's permit at age 16, and receive a restricted driver's license after six months of driving.
+Within that time, the teen must have at least 65 hours of supervised driving time, including 10 hours at night, and 5 hours of driving in inclement weather.
 The restricted license in PA also allows no more than one passenger under age 18 in the car for the first six months, and no more than three passengers afterwards.
-The driver also cannot operate a vehicle between 11pm and 5am.
+The driver also cannot operate a vehicle between 11 PM and 5 AM.
 At age 17, all restrictions are lifted.